No. 11 Kansas State vs. Iowa State - AP Photo Gallery

 Of course, it should come as no surprise that Snyder would be this kind of architect for a building program.
 At Iowa, he played a key role in the renaissance of a Hawkeye program that went from 17 consecutive losing seasons to eight straight bowls.
 Snyder was the mind behind Iowa's potent offensive attack.
 The Hawkeye offense ranked first in passing efficiency and third in passing yardage nationally in Snyder's last five years of direction.
 In his final Iowa season, the Peach Bowl team led the Big Ten, and ranked seventh nationally, with 277 passing yards per game.
-That team was second in the Big Ten with 416 yards of offense per game.
 Snyder also served as quarterback coach at Iowa and helped develop some of the best quarterbacks in NCAA history, including NFL players Chuck Long (second in Heisman voting), Mark Vlasic and Chuck Hartlieb, who wrapped up his career as the first Hawkeye to throw for 3,000 yards in back-to-back seasons.

 Snyder began his full-time coaching career in 1964 as an assistant at Indio High School in California.
-In 1966 he served as a GA at USC under John McKay before returning to become head coach at Indio High School in 1967.
+In 1966 he served as a GA at USC under John McKay before becoming head coach at Indio High in 1967.
 He accepted the same position at Santa Ana Foothill High School in 1969, where he stayed until 1973.

-In 1974, Snyder became the offensive coordinator and head swimming coach at Austin College in Sherman, Texas.
+In 1974, Snyder became the offensive coordinator and swimming coach at Austin College in Sherman, Texas.
 He joined the North Texas staff in 1976 and helped author an impressive turnaround with a three-year record of 26-7.
-He left UNT for Iowa in 1979.

 During his three-year hiatus, Snyder remained involved with the university and is currently a member of the Missouri and Kansas Halls of Fame, the K-State and Austin College Athletics Halls of Fame while also being inducted into the Holiday Bowl Hall of Fame.
 The long-time mentor also is the Chairman of the Kansas Mentors Council and the Kansas Leadership Council, a member of the Board of Directors for Kansas Leadership Center, the Board of Trustees for the Kansas Sports Hall of Fame, the KSU Leadership Studies Advancement Council, the Terry C. Johnson Cancer Research Center Advisory Council, the Manhattan Community Foundation Board of Trustees, the KSU Foundation Board of Trustees and is the Honorary Co-Chairman of the Kansas Masonic Partnership for Life.

-Snyder, 73, received his B.A. from William Jewell in 1963.
+Snyder, 75, received his B.A. from William Jewell in 1963.
 He earned his M.A. from Eastern New Mexico in 1965.
 As a player, he was a three-year letterwinner as a defensive back at William Jewell.
-Snyder and his wife, Sharon, have two sons (Sean and Ross) and three daughters (Shannon, Meredith and Whitney).
-They also have eight grandchildren, Sydney, Katherine, Tate, Matthew, Alexis, Gavin, Kadin and Tylin, and one great-grandson, D.J.
+Snyder and his wife, Sharon, have two sons -- Sean and Ross -- and three daughters -- Shannon, Meredith and Whitney.
+They also have eight grandchildren -- Sydney, Katherine, Tate, Matthew, Alexis, Gavin, Kadin and Tylin -- and one great-grandson, D.J.